github/explore/collections/made-in-india/index.md

 created_by: mvkaran
 image: made-in-india.png
 ---
-Open source projects built in or receiving significant contributions from India :india:
+Open source projects built in or receiving significant contributions from India :India: